 Wolfel, who manages all things Salesforce- related, quickly added the Premier Success Plan to its Salesforce license package.

 “Troubleshooting with Premier’s support code has been a big help, especially when it’s something convoluted,” Wolfel says.
-The biggest benefit is Salesforce Accelerators, one-on-one coaching sessions with subject matter experts.
+The biggest benefit is Salesforce Expert Coaching Sessions, one-on-one coaching sessions with subject matter experts.

-Wolfel used Accelerators for help building datasets and synchronizing data in Einstein Analytics and setting up the paths in Opportunities.
+Wolfel used Expert Coaching Sessions for help building datasets and synchronizing data in Einstein Analytics and setting up the paths in Opportunities.
 “Getting with someone in that one-on-one situation over a couple weeks was really critical to our success,” she says.
-“The Accelerators are priceless.”
+“The Expert Coaching Sessions are priceless.”

-“The name ‘Accelerators’ couldn’t be more fitting because it would have taken me weeks of finding and blocking off time in my calendar to fix the issues and small nuisances to get Einstein Analytics off the ground.
-With Accelerators, we did it in just a few hour-long conversations,” Flaherty says.
+“The name ‘Expert Coaching Sessions’ couldn’t be more fitting because it would have taken me weeks of finding and blocking off time in my calendar to fix the issues and small nuisances to get Einstein Analytics off the ground.
+With Expert Coaching Sessions, we did it in just a few hour-long conversations,” Flaherty says.

 An Extra 20 Hours a Week